6th Airborne Division: Palestine

+The post-war British Army only needed one airborne division, and the 6th Airborne was chosen to remain on strength and was sent to the Middle East as the Imperial Strategic Reserve.

 In late 1945, the 6th Airborne Division deployed to Palestine as the Jewish insurgency against British rule there intensified.
 Its duties included enforcement of curfews and searches of cities, towns, and rural settlements for arms and guerrillas.
+The 2nd Parachute Brigade was assigned to bring them up to strength, and in May 1946, after the 1st Airborne Division was disbanded, the 1st Parachute Brigade joined the division, replacing the 6th Airlanding Brigade.

-In late 1947, as the British withdrawal from Palestine began, it was involved in the 1947-48 Civil War in Mandatory Palestine between the Jewish and Arab communities, and engaged both Jewish and Arab forces.
-The division's units gradually departed the country, with the last of the division's troops leaving Haifa on 18 May, only a few days after Israeli independence.
+On 18 February 1947, it was announced that the 6th Airborne Division would be disbanded when it left Palestine.
+In late 1947, as the British withdrawal from Palestine began, the division was involved in the 1947-48 Civil War in Mandatory Palestine between the Jewish and Arab communities, and engaged both Jewish and Arab forces.

+The division's units gradually departed the country and were disbanded.
+The 3rd Parachute Brigade was disbanded, and the 2nd Parachute Brigade, while remaining part of the division, was withdrawn to England, then sent to Germany.
+The last of the division's troops, comprising part of divisional headquarters, the 1st Parachute Battalion and the 1st Airborne Squadron, Royal Engineers, departed on 18 May 1948, a few days after Israeli independence.

 Between October 1945 and April 1948, the division's losses to enemy action were 58 killed and 236 wounded.
 Another 99 soldiers died from causes other than enemy action.
 During searches of Jewish and Arab areas for arms, the division's soldiers had uncovered 99 mortars, 34 machine guns, 174 sub machine guns, 375 rifles, 391 pistols, 97 land mines, 2,582 hand grenades and 302,530 rounds of ammunition.